HRScripts/HRComserv/README.md

   - `/comserv [id] [tasksCount]`: Assign community services tasks to a player by ID, specifying how many tasks they need to complete.
   - `/stopComserv [id]`: Stop or end the community services tasks of a player.
 - **Clothing & Inventory Management**: Automatically change the player’s clothes, remove certain items, and set their inventory to "busy" mode, ensuring a realistic and immersive experience.
-- **Everything Configuratable**: All our features (staff commands, tasks types, locations, etc.) are configuratable from our config file
+- **Everything Configuratable**: All HRComserv's features (staff commands, tasks types, locations, etc.) are configuratable from its `config.lua` file
 - **Optimized for Performance**: Lightweight and optimized for use on your server, ensuring smooth operation even in high-traffic environments.

 ## Video Preview